Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 ### Configuration

 The new Browser SDK configuration comes in a different shape.
 These were updated to have more consistency across other runtimes.
-In addition, some configurations are no unsupported for various reasons like, simplification, adopted as default hehavior, etc.
+In addition, some configurations are no longer supported for various reasons like, simplification, adopted as default behavior, etc.

 |amplitude-js|@amplitude/analytics-browser|
 |-|-|